2025 UEFA Europa League final: Background

 Tottenham Hotspur reached their fourth UEFA Cup/UEFA Europa League final, the first time since the competition was rebranded in 2009.
 This was the sixth time they appeared in the final of a UEFA competition, having played in one UEFA Champions League final (losing in 2019), one Cup Winners' Cup final (winning in 1963 to become the first British team to win a European trophy), and three UEFA Cup finals (winning the inaugural competition in 1972 and then in 1984, and losing in 1974).
 Tottenham was searching for their first win in a final since winning the 2008 Football League Cup final, since then they had lost three League Cup finals; in 2009, 2015, and 2021, as well as the 2019 Champions League final.
+This was only the second time United had Spurs had faced each other in any major cup final, having faced each other in the 2009 Football League Cup final at Wembley Stadium which United won on penalties following a 0-0 draw.
+The clubs had previously only met in European competition during the second round of the 1963-64 European Cup Winners Cup (where Spurs were the defending champions) with United winning the two-legged tie 4-3 on aggregate with Spurs winning the first leg 2-0 at White Hart Lane only for United to overturn the two goal first leg deficit by winning the second leg 4-1 at Old Trafford.

 Manchester United reached their thirteenth final in UEFA competitions, having won the European Cup/Champions League on three occasions (1968—the first English team to win the title, 1999, and 2008) and lost twice (2009 and 2011).
 They have also won one Cup Winners' Cup final (1991), played in two UEFA Europa League finals (winning in 2017 and losing in 2021), and contested four UEFA Super Cups (winning in 1991 and losing in 1999, 2008 and 2017).